Agency under bounded compute and information

 \[ \pi^* = \arg\max_{\pi \,\in\, \mathrm{programs}(M)} \mathbb{E}\bigl[U \mid \pi,\,\text{environment}\bigr]. \]

-Russell & Subramanian also propose asymptotic bounded optimality (ABO), a weakening that requires the program to approach optimality only as the architecture is scaled up, because strict per-architecture optimality is itself intractable to analyse. cf large sample theory — Infinite asymptotics are more tractable to analyse.
+Russell & Subramanian also propose asymptotic bounded optimality (ABO), a weakening that requires the program to approach optimality only as the architecture is scaled up, because strict per-architecture optimality is itself intractable to analyse. cf large sample theory — infinite asymptotics are more tractable to analyse.
 ABO is a softer cousin of AIXI’s compute-to-infinity move — when “best on \(M\)” is too hard to characterise, the analysis retreats to “best as \(M\) grows”.
 Sticking to bounded compute seems to be really hard, based on what smart people do when they try to stick to it.

-What it gives us: an insistence that the budget is a property of the implementation, not a vague hand-wave.
 Future me, if I am tempted to talk about “the agent’s budget” without specifying the architecture, see above.

 2.3 Rational metareasoning

-S. Russell and Wefald (1991) model each unit of computation as a decision: expected value of running the computation minus its cost.2 The agent decides which inferences to run as a planning problem one level up.
+S. Russell and Wefald (1991) model each unit of computation as a decision: expected value of running the computation minus its cost.1 The agent decides which inferences to run as a planning problem one level up.

 LLM summary follows:

-Two questions distinguish RM from the BO entry above (also a Russell programme): what is being optimised and when.
+Two questions distinguish RM from the BO entry above (also a Russell programme): what is being optimized and when.
 BO optimises programs, offline — a designer picks the best program for a fixed architecture, once, and the program then just runs.
 RM optimises computation choices, online — at runtime the agent itself decides, step by step, which inference to run next.
 The two framings are complementary rather than competing: RM is the technique a bounded-optimal program might use internally to allocate its compute, and BO is the criterion under which the program-plus-RM-policy bundle as a whole should be assessed.

 The decision-theoretic content is the value of computation (VOC).
 Let \(b\) be the agent’s current belief state and \(c\) a candidate computation — expanding a node in a search tree, sampling another rollout, refining a posterior.
 Then